Samspeza/Samspeza/README.md

 Constant commitment to growth, operational excellence, agility in adaptations, and achieving solid results.
 Quick learner, team player, and responsible in all roles.

-Emphasis on image processing and artificial intelligence development projects, including research and academic work in iridology diagnostics through image processing.
-Service provider in Full Stack development with React, Node.js, TypeScript, JavaScript, C#, .NET, SQL, and MySQL.
+With a strong emphasis on image processing and artificial intelligence development projects, including research and academic work in iridology diagnostics through image processing, I bring a diverse skill set to the table.
+My expertise spans across full-stack development, including React, Node.js, TypeScript, JavaScript, C#, .NET, SQL, and MySQL.

-Currently working as a Full Stack Developer at Mello Consultoria Empresarial and Inovando Sistemas, focusing on the creation of management and control systems.
+I am currently working as a Full Stack Developer at Mello Consultoria Empresarial and Inovando Sistemas.
+In these roles, I focus on the creation and optimization of management and control systems, as well as the development of comprehensive e-commerce solutions.
+My responsibilities also include designing and implementing ERP systems to streamline business operations, enhance efficiency, and drive growth.
+My experience in these areas enables me to deliver robust, scalable solutions that meet the complex needs of modern businesses.

 ## Tecnologias e Linguagens